getmlcode/understanding-llm-gpt-neural-nets-from-scratch/Readme.md

 </details>

 <details>
-<summary> Should we initialize weights so that all outputs at the start are equally likely ?</summary>
+<summary> Should we initialize weights so that all outputs at the start are equally likely to start with ?</summary>

 ![Chat Snapshot 1](chat_gpt_brainstorming/training_dynamic_59.jpg)